tenbosch/knmp_config/README.md

 # KNMP
 **K**ubernetes **N**GINX **M**ySQL **P**HP

+I created this to learn and demonstrate Kubernetes.
+I've tried to incorporate many kubernetes features including deployments, configmaps, secrets, services, load balancer, persistent volumes (via NFS) and more.
+This is designed to run on-premises.
+I've tested this in several environments (kubeadm, rancher, bare metal the hard way, EKS).
+I also have a version that runs on Raspberry Pi's.
+For that, you can use MariaDB ARM container instead of MySQL.
 The is a simple contacts app.
 It allows you to view, create, and edit simple contact information.
 The front-end is a multi-node load-balanced NGINX web server.
 The load balancer is MetalLB.
 The app is written in PHP.
 The database is MySQL.
 All files are hosted on a NFS server using persistent volumes, including the PHP code and the MySQL database.
 Passwords are stored in secrets.

 ## ToDo's: